Automattic/knox/Readme.md

 ```

 Each HTTP verb has an alternate method with the "File" suffix, for example
-`put()` also has a higher level method named `putFile()`, accepting a src
+`put()` also has a higher level method named `putFile()`, accepting a source
-filename and performs the dirty work shown above for you.
+filename and performing the dirty work shown above for you.
 Here is an example
 usage:

 ```js